Software Guide3D Visualization

 Target users: Mechanical engineers, product designers, hobbyists, makers, 3D printing enthusiasts.

-The free tier provides robust solid and surface modelling tools, though some advanced features like full CAM capabilities are limited.
+The free tier provides strong solid and surface modelling tools, though some advanced features like full CAM capabilities are limited.
 Its modern interface and workflow are generally more intuitive than many traditional CAD programs, but it still requires a mindset geared towards engineering precision.
 While not the first choice for organic sculpting or architectural visualisation, for which specialised architectural rendering software might be more suitable, its capabilities for creating detailed, accurate models are superb.
 Access requires creating an Autodesk account and renewing the free license annually.

 Website: https://www.autodesk.com/products/fusion-360/personal